-There is a plethora of advice and tips available online on attention-grabbing Subject lines or Titles and effective Calls To Action – both in terms of wording and design.
+There is a plethora of advice and tips available online on attention-grabbing subject lines or titles and effective calls-to-action (CTAs) – both in terms of wording and design.

 7. Assuming people know who you are / what you do

-You may have recently communicated with the same list of contacts, or they may have signed up to receive your newsletter.
+You may have recently communicated with the same list of contacts in your marketing database, or they may have signed up to receive your newsletter.
 However, never make the mistake of assuming people will always remember who you are or what you do.
 It should be clear from your campaign what product or service you are promoting and even if your focus is your current 20% discount, make sure it is clear at a glance what that discount is for.